 Investigative subpoena.
-Under the Fourth Amendment and Article I, Section 13 of the California Constitution, an investigative subpoena duces tecum issued by a grand jury or administrative agency may provide sufficient authority to conduct a constitutionally reasonable records search.
-The standard for review of such a subpoena examines whether it is lawfully issued, whether it is too indefinite, and whether the information sought is reasonably relevant to its purpose.
-When a subpoena is served on the person whose records will be searched, that person has notice and an opportunity for judicial review of the constitutionality of the search, before any records are seized.
-Some courts suggest that this notice and an opportunity for judicial review is essential to the constitutional reasonableness of the use of an investigative subpoena, rather than a warrant.
-If that is correct, the service of an investigative subpoena on a third party service provider, without notice to the customer whose records are to be searched, may not be sufficient.
+Under the Fourth Amendment and Article I, Section 13 18 of the California Constitution, an investigative subpoena duces tecum issued by a 19 grand jury or administrative or a government agency may provide sufficient 20 authority to conduct a constitutionally reasonable records search.
+The standard for 21 review of such a subpoena examines whether it is lawfully issued, whether it is too 22 indefinite, and whether the information sought is reasonably relevant to its 23 purpose.
+When a an investigative subpoena is served on the person whose records 24 will be searched, that person has notice and an opportunity for judicial review of 25 the constitutionality of the search, before any records are seized.
+Some courts 26 suggest that this notice and an opportunity for judicial review.
+That opportunity for 27 precompliance review by a neutral is essential to the constitutional reasonableness 28 of the use of when using an investigative subpoena to conduct a record search, 29 rather than a warrant.
+If that is correct, the However, it is not clear that service of 30 an investigative such a subpoena on a third party service provider, without notice 31 to the customer whose records would be searched, may not be is constitutionally 32 sufficient.
 That issue has not been squarely decided.
+33